Skip to main content

 5. Nerve problems

 Although rare, Keytruda has been linked to certain nerve problems.
-This includes health conditions such as myasthenia gravis, Guillain-Barré syndrome, and peripheral neuropathy.
+This includes conditions such as myasthenia gravis, Guillain-Barré syndrome, and peripheral neuropathy.
 These conditions can cause symptoms such as numbness, tingling, or pain in your hands and feet.
 Weakness and changes in muscle function are also possible.

 Managing nerve problems